Alumni

 Andrey Klebanov: The Commentaries on Kāvya: Texts Composed while Copying.
 A Critical Study of the Manuscripts of Selected Commentaries on the Kirātārjunīya, an Epic Poem in Sanskrit

-Currently: Lecturer, Kyoto University
+Previously: Lecturer, Kyoto University

-Before: Scholarship holder, Leiden University and Ecole française d'Extrême-Orient (EFEO)
+Previously: Scholarship holder, Leiden University and Ecole française d'Extrême-Orient (EFEO)

 My research focuses on the manuscript transmission of the commentaries on classical Indian belletristic literature (so called kāvya).
 As the basis for my investigation I use a hypothesis, which was put forward by several scientific publications dealing with literary and textual studies of concerned texts.
 This theory proposes (1) a continuous alteration of the commentaries on kāvya in the course of time as well as (2) a typology of the most common alterations.
 My research project is aimed at examining this hypothesis from the point of manuscript studies and raises a set of basic questions, such as by whom, how, why, under which circumstances, under the influence of which local or intellectual traditions etc. such changes in the manuscripts were undertaken.
 I shall limit my survey to the study of the manuscripts of three unpublished commentaries on a poetical work in Sanskrit, the Kirātārjunīya.
 One of these commentaries is transmitted primarily in South Indian, the other in North Indian and the third one in Nepalese manuscripts.